Trading 101: How To Read A Candlestick Chart

 A shooting star looks like an inverted hammer, but it appears at the top of an upward trend, indicating a bearish reversal.
 Like an inverted hammer, it has a long upper wick (or upper shadow) and little to no lower wick.
 The long upper wick suggests the market tested a resistance level, where bears pushed the price lower.

 An abandoned baby is not as common as the previous candlestick trends discussed.
 An ‘abandoned baby’ is a bearish reversal pattern at the low of a downward trend.
 It appears with a market ‘gap’ lower and a narrow trading range (body).
 The ‘gap’ between candles is caused by selling after-hours or through futures, but once the market reopens, fresh sellers fail to appear.
 Just like the candle’s name, this trend looks like two larger candles have ‘abandoned’ another, at a lower level.

 A bear market is the complete opposite of a bull market and can be identified as a 20% decline in a financial market or currency pair, after increasing.
 In a candlestick chart, a bear market is evident through a series of ‘lower highs’ and ‘lower lows’ over an extended period of time.
-Below is a candlestick chart of the AUD/USD currency pair over the past 14 months.
+Below is a candlestick chart of the AUDUSD currency pair for a period of 14 months.
 The chart shows the AUD slowly declining over the time period, with sellers taking control of the currency pair, therefore revealing a bear market.